Ted Potter Jr.: 2003–2011: Nationwide Tour career

-In December 2003, he competed for a spot on the PGA Tour via the 2003 PGA Tour Qualifying Tournament.
+In December 2003, he competed for a spot on the PGA Tour via the PGA Tour Qualifying Tournament.
 He finished tied for 74th place and earned a spot on the 2004 Nationwide Tour (former name of the Web.com Tour), where he did not make a single cut during the season.

 Potter again competed on the Nationwide Tour during the 2007 season with little success.
-He made his first cut on the Nationwide Tour at the 2007 Movistar Panama Championship where he finished tied for 12th place.
-Overall, he entered 20 events during the 2007 season making only three cuts for earning a total of $16,014 finishing in 189th place.
+He made his first cut on the Nationwide Tour at the 2007 Movistar Panama Championship, where he finished tied for 12th place.
+Overall, he entered 20 events during the 2007 season, making only three cuts and earning a total of $16,014 to finish in 189th place.
 He did not regain his Nationwide Tour card and returned to mini-tour competition for 2008 and 2009.

 Potter regained his Nationwide Tour card again in 2010.
 He entered 11 events making only three cuts and finished in 148th place.
 He did not regain his Nationwide Tour card and returned to mini-tour competition again for the start of 2011.

 The 2011 season was Potter's breakout as a professional golfer.
 He started the season on the NGA Tour, but won the South Georgia Classic on what was then the Nationwide Tour, the first time a Monday qualifier won on the tour since 2006.
 Prior to winning the South Georgia Classic, Potter made six cuts in 55 Web.com Tour events.
 He was only the fifth left-handed golfer to win an event on the tour and the first since 2008.
 The win earned Potter $112,500 and full Nationwide Tour status for 2011.
 He earned his second win of the season at the Soboba Golf Classic in a three-hole playoff.
-Potter finished in the top 25 (2nd place overall) in earnings on the tour in 2011 and earned his PGA Tour card for the 2012 season.
-Overall, he entered 18 Nationwide Tour events in 2011 making the cut 12 times with six finishes in the top-10.
+Potter finished in the Top 25 (2nd place overall) in earnings on the tour in 2011 and earned his PGA Tour card for the 2012 season.
+Overall, he entered 18 Nationwide Tour events in 2011, making the cut 12 times with six finishes in the Top 10.